Leadership Team

 Director of Marketing & Communications

-As the Director of Marketing & Communications at CRCD, Lisa serves as the agency’s marketing and communications professional to develop and implement effective strategies for CRCD and its programs in support of the organization’s strategic plan.
-Lisa joined CRCD in 2018 as the Marketing & Communications Manager; during her time at the organization, she has developed and implemented marketing & communications strategies to promote CRCD’s impact and services to the organization’s funders and supporters as well as increase the visibility of CRCD services.
+As the Director of Marketing & Communications at CRCD, Alex serves as the agency’s marketing and communications professional to develop and implement effective strategies for CRCD and its programs in support of the organization’s strategic plan.

 ARE YOU READY TO GET STARTED?